Sargon the Sorcerer: David John Sargent

 The Helmet of Fate miniseries featured a Sargon the Sorcerer one-shot, starring his successor David John Sargent.

-After dropping out of college, having at least seven relationships, and a brief stint as the lead singer in a band, David spent the rest of his life as a drifter on the side of the road.
-One day two men who claimed to represent the estate of his grandfather, the original Sargon, found David and told him that he was his heir.
-Actually, these men were demons trying to find Sargon's Ruby of Life, but could not do so because of the protection spells he had placed on his house.
+A college dropout and former band singer, David lived as a drifter.
+Two men claiming to represent the estate of his grandfather, the original Sargon, found David and told him that he was John’s heir.
+The men were demons trying to find Sargon's Ruby of Life, but could not do so because of John’s protection spells.

 David was tricked into signing away his grandfather's estate over to the two men, who then prepared to force him to find the Ruby when the Helmet of Fate suddenly appeared.
 David escaped the two and was led into his grandfather's secret attic by Sargon's ghost.
 Searching around, he found his grandfather's old props, his suit and turban, which contained some pieces of the Ruby.
 Those pieces then went into David's chest; through them Sargon was able to project himself in front of his grandson.
 He explained to David that he needed a successor to his name to find the remaining pieces of the Ruby, which had somehow shattered, and he was the only member of his bloodline still alive.
 He also explained that he pulled the Helmet off its course in order to provide a distraction long enough to grant David the Ruby's power.

 David accepted the role of Sargon the Sorcerer, and armed with new mystical abilities, went to drive the two men from his home.
 At the time, the two used a piece of the Ruby they acquired to turn themselves into demons, and managed to weaken the Helmet.
 David then quickly disposed of the two, and sent the Helmet back on its course after placing a piece of himself into it.

 David went on to play a part in Reign in Hell, assisting Zatanna and Blue Devil, and ultimately sacrificing himself to Lobo's mercy to allow many heroes and anti-heroes out of Hell; this event left Zatanna and Blue Devil traumatized, as they were the ones who went to Sargon for help in the first place.